-- 1. Identification Risks are identified via audits, reports, incident, external advice, etc. - 2.
-Analysis Risks are assessed in order to determine their significance and priority.
-The risk assessment process involves a consideration of the risk criteria in terms of likelihood and consequence and involves analysing the following: - a) Inherent risk -the likelihood and consequence of a risk event if it were to occur in the absence of controls.
-The inherent nature of the risk event will provide the basis and extent to which controls or treatment plans are required to mitigate the risk to an acceptable level. - b) Identify and assess controls identify the existing controls in place to address the risk and assess how effective they are in operation.
+1. Identification - Risks are identified via audits, reports, incident, external advice, etc.

+2. Analysis - Risks are assessed in order to determine their significance and priority.
+The risk assessment process involves a consideration of the risk criteria in terms of likelihood and consequence and involves analysing the following:

+a) Inherent risk -the likelihood and consequence of a risk event if it were to occur in the absence of controls.
+The inherent nature of the risk event will provide the basis and extent to which controls or treatment plans are required to mitigate the risk to an acceptable level.

+b) Identify and assess controls - identify the existing controls in place to address the risk and assess how effective they are in operation.
 The control's current operating effectiveness is determined and rated on a scale of effectiveness.
-Where controls are identified as ineffective or partially effective, action plans are required to be developed by management in order to establish effective controls and mitigate risks. - c) Residual risk rating The residual risk rating is determined by combining the likelihood and consequence of the risk taking into consideration the effectiveness of existing controls.
-DEXUS has adopted standardised criteria and rating scales to be applied across all risk management activities and business areas. - 3.
-Evaluation Risks are evaluated and a decision is made as to whether a particular risk is acceptable or not, factoring the frequency, likelihood of occurrence, and the potential environmental, financial or business impact that would result.
-Risk mapping tools are used to prioritise risks. - 4.
-Treatment Risk Treatment Plans are developed for all risks that have a residual risk rating of Significant or High. - 2.2 Is climate change integrated into your business strategy?
+Where controls are identified as ineffective or partially effective, action plans are required to be developed by management in order to establish effective controls and mitigate risks.

+c) Residual risk rating - The residual risk rating is determined by combining the likelihood and consequence of the risk taking into consideration the effectiveness of existing controls.
+Dexus has adopted standardised criteria and rating scales to be applied across all risk management activities and business areas.

+3. Evaluation - Risks are evaluated and a decision is made as to whether a particular risk is acceptable or not, factoring the frequency, likelihood of occurrence, and the potential environmental, financial or business impact that would result.
+Risk mapping tools are used to prioritise risks.

+4. Treatment - Risk Treatment Plans are developed for all risks that have a residual risk rating of Significant or High.

+2.1d Please explain why you do not have a process in place for assessing and managing risks and opportunities from climate change, and whether you plan to introduce such a process in future i) Influencing strategy: Dexus business strategy is affected by climate change risks and opportunities including environmental impacts on asset performance and resilience, and social impacts including stakeholder's health and wellbeing and the economic resilience of communities in a climate affected world.
+The integration of climate change into Dexus's business strategy is reflected at all levels of the organisation and is assessed regularly.

+2.2Is climate change integrated into your business strategy?

-2.2a Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process
+2.2aPlease describe the process of how climate change is integrated into your business strategy and any outcomes of this process